jporeilly/Istio/Labs/03 Secure with mTLS - JWT/01 authentication with mTLS/README.md

 docker container exec -it $id sh
 ```
 use the details API:
-it accepts http requests as the default namespace has been configured as PERMISSIVE:
+it accepts http requests as the details service has a destination rule ISTIO-MUTUAL:
 ```
 curl http://details.default.svc.cluster.local:9080/details/1
 ```